Online Exhibition

 ENGINEERING SLENDERNESS and WIND-TUNNEL TESTING

 Structural engineers use wind-tunnel laboratories to test their designs.
-The models in this case of 432 Park Avenue were developed for the engineers WSP Cantor Seinuk (now known as WSP Group) by the consulting company RWDI, a testing lab in Guelph, Ontario.
+Models of 432 Park Avenue were developed for the engineers WSP Cantor Seinuk (now known as WSP Group) by the consulting company RWDI, a testing lab in Guelph, Ontario.

-The tower's structural concept can clearly be seen in the tall section elevation seen through the glass on the adjacent case.
+The tower's structural concept is seen clearly in a tall section elevation.
 As described by the engineers, WSP Cantor Seinuk:

 The structure consists of an architecturally-exposed concrete tube system, coupled to a central core with concrete strengths of more than 14,000 psi.
 A flat slab spans from core to perimeter with no interior columns, giving the interior space planning the maximum flexibility possible.
 Given the tower's height and aspect ratio of more than 15:1, the efficiency of the structure is of the utmost importance in order to create structure that works harmoniously with the architecture.
 To that end, every inch of concrete is utilized to provide lateral stability and maximize efficiency.